t-young31/gap-train/examples/README.md

 traj.save(filename='traj.xyz')
 ```

-where the configuration is generated randomly from the system by placing molecules
+where the configuration is generated from the system by placing molecules
-at random positions and orientations with a minimum distance between them of 1.7 Å.
+at random positions and orientations with a minimum intermolecular distance of
+ 1.7 Å.

 ![water](common/dftb_water.gif)